CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'KQL queries', 'Kusto database', 'Azure Data Explorer', 'ADX clusters', 'log analytics', 'time series data', 'IoT telemetry', 'anomaly detection' — these cover the major variations a user might use.
+Excellent coverage of natural trigger terms users would say: 'KQL queries', 'Kusto database', 'Azure Data Explorer', 'ADX clusters', 'log analytics', 'time series data', 'IoT telemetry', 'anomaly detection'.
+These cover multiple natural variations and use cases.

 3 / 3